ThomasWatson123/IncidentVisualization/README.md

 In a terminal run "git clone https://github.com/ThomasWatson123/IncidentVisualization.git", then follow these commands in order
 - Once the project has been cloned cd into the IncidentVisualization folder
-- Open the .env file for the project and replace "\[METEOSTAT_API_KEY\]", with a api key from here https://rapidapi.com/meteostat/api/meteostat, you can create an account or use an existing account with a basic subscription which is free then once you've created an account copy the X-RapidAPI-Key for the variable.
+- Open the .env file for the project and replace "\[METEOSTAT_API_KEY\]", with a api key from here https://rapidapi.com/meteostat/api/meteostat, you can create an account or use an existing account (basic subscription is free).
+Then once you've created an account copy the X-RapidAPI-Key for the environment variable
+- Run "npm install"
+- Run "npm run dev"

 ## General Information